Sj-20/churn-prediction-app/README.md

-# Customer Churn Prediction App
+## Business Problem

+Customer churn is a major issue for subscription-based businesses.
+This project predicts whether a customer is likely to churn based on their demographic, service usage, billing, and contract information.

+## Objective

+The objective is to build a machine learning model that can predict churn probability and help business teams identify high-risk customers early.

+## Dataset

-This project predicts customer churn using a machine learning model trained on the IBM Telco Customer Churn dataset.
+The project uses the IBM Telco Customer Churn dataset.

-## Features
+## Machine Learning Pipeline

+- Data cleaning
+- Missing value handling
-- Data preprocessing pipeline
+- Numeric and categorical preprocessing
-- Machine learning model using Scikit-learn
+- Model comparison
+- Threshold tuning
+- Model artifact saving
+- Streamlit deployment

+## Model Output

+The app predicts:

-- Churn probability prediction
+- Churn probability
-- Batch CSV upload
-- Streamlit web app
+- Churn / No Churn label
-- Downloadable prediction results
+- Downloadable prediction result

-## Files
+## Business Use Case

-- `app.py` - Streamlit application
-- `requirements.txt` - Required Python libraries
-- `churn_prediction_pipeline.pkl` - Trained machine learning model
-- `model_metadata.json` - Model details and threshold
-- `sample_input.csv` - Sample input file for testing
+A retention team can use this app to prioritize customers who have a high probability of leaving and take proactive action, such as offering discounts, service upgrades, or personalized support.

 ## How to Run Locally